 Adult Ballet Class Descriptions

-FUNDAMENTALS OF BALLET: For the absolute beginner, this class is the perfect introduction to the study of classical ballet in a non-competitive and fun environment.
+INTRODUCTION TO BALLET: For the absolute beginner, this class is the perfect introduction to the study of classical ballet in a non-competitive and fun environment.
 Exercises are aimed at conditioning the body for dance and will focus on proper alignment, core and leg strength, and flexibility.
 Basic ballet steps and vocabulary will be taught at this level.
 This class is also great for a dancer wishing to refine their foundation.
 No prior experience is necessary.

-BEGINNER: This class reviews basic ballet steps and continues to introduce new vocabulary.
+FUNDAMENTALS OF BALLET: This class reviews basic ballet steps and continues to introduce new vocabulary.
 Exercises are aimed at conditioning the body for dance and will focus on proper alignment, core and leg strength, and flexibility.

 ADVANCED BEGINNER BALLET: The advanced beginner dancer has an understanding of basic ballet steps, body positions, and port de bras.
 This dancer can follow basic petit and grande allegro combinations and is now ready to be introduced to more advanced ballet technique.
 At this level, more complicated steps are broken down into component parts and combinations are reviewed as much as necessary.